ethereum/hive/simulators/ethereum/engine/suites/withdrawals/README.md

     - Payload bodies of blocks before the Shanghai fork contain `withdrawals==null`
     - All transactions and withdrawals are in the correct format and order.
     - Requested payload bodies of unknown hashes are returned as null in the returned list

+## Block Value Tests
+- Block Value on GetPayloadV2 Post-Shanghai
+  - Create a Shanghai chain where the fork transition happens at block 1
+  - Send transactions, submit forkchoice and get payload built
+  - Verify transactions were included in payload created
+  - Set forkchoice head to the new payload
+  - Calculate the block value by requesting the transaction receipts
+  - Verify that the `blockValue` returned by `engine_getPayloadV2` matches the expected calculated value